lgcosmo/Cosmo_et_al_critical_transition_network/README.md

-# Critical transition in the structure of an ecological network
+# Phytochemical diversity and seasonality drive a critical transition in the structure of a plant-herbivore network

 This README file was generated on 14.08.2024 by Leandro Giacobelli Cosmo

 GENERAL INFORMATION